The main purpose of this list is to convey a sense of the driving

-There are two routes to this list: a website and a mailing list.
+It can be accessed in two ways: as a website and a mailing list.
 The website carries events for the next month (roughly).
 I add to it several times a week.
-The list goes out once a week, usually Sunday nights, and carries events for the next eight days.
-You can subscribe to it here.
+The mailing list goes out once a week, usually Sunday nights, and carries events for the next eight days.
+You can subscribe here.
+And unsubscribe here.

 I would appreciate your mentioning this list to people with compatible interests.